bdstein33/rest_api/README.md

 To better handle traffic, I implemented rate limiting (as discussed above).
 The maximum number of requests that IP addresses are allowed to make per hour is controlled by the process.env.REQUEST_LIMIT variable in the /server/config/env/development.js file.
 If you change the value of this variable, you can alter the number of requests a given IP address is allowed to make.

 I also implemented a minimum url refresh time, represented by process.env.URL_REFRESH_TIME.
 The minimum url refresh time enables the server to process more job requests by only making a request to a pending job's url if a request has not been made to the same url within a specified number of seconds (the default is 300 seconds, or 5 minutes).
 As an example, a job is created with a url of www.google.com and the HTML of this job is fetched at 3:00pm.
 Another job is processed at 3:02pm (two minutes later on the same day) with the same url (www.google.com).
-Since this HTML of this url has been fetched less than 300 seconds ago, the server will make the job complete without actually making a request to the job's url.
+Since the HTML of this url has been fetched less than 300 seconds ago, the server will make the job complete without actually making a request to the job's url.
 Feel free to change this variable as well.

 Note: If you change these environmental variables while the server is running, I recommend restarting the server to avoid and issues.
 In particular, if a user has hit the rate limit and you up the maximum number of allowable hourly requests, this user's IP address will still be a key in the limitedIPAddresses object.